HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 Our 2025 analysis builds upon the methodology established in previous years while incorporating new metrics and deeper performance analysis.
 The statistics gathered focus on applicable technologies and optimization patterns rather than vendor-specific performance comparisons.

+**Important Note on Measurements**: All TLS negotiation times, DNS resolution times, and performance metrics in this analysis are measured from HTTP Archive's simulated browser connections using Chrome on controlled infrastructure.
+These measurements represent:
+- Consistent network conditions (controlled datacenter connectivity)
+- Chrome browser's TLS implementation
+- First-time connections without session resumption
+- Standardized measurement methodology across all CDNs

+Real-world performance may vary based on geographic proximity to CDN edge servers, network conditions, TLS session resumption capabilities, and client device characteristics.

-Key limitations of our testing methodology remain:
+Key limitations of our testing methodology:

 - **Simulated network conditions:** Tests use controlled network environments
 - **Single geographic perspective:** Analysis from limited datacenter locations
-- **Cache effectiveness:** Each CDN uses proprietary technology and many, for security reasons, do not expose cache performance or depth of cache.
+- **Cache effectiveness:** Each CDN uses proprietary technology and many, for security reasons, do not expose cache performance or depth of cache
-- **Localization and internationalization:** Just like geographic distribution, the effects of language and geographic specific domains are also opaque to these tests.
+- **Localization and internationalization:** Just like geographic distribution, the effects of language and geographic specific domains are also opaque to these tests
 - **CDN detection:** This is primarily done through DNS resolution and HTTP headers.
 Most CDNs use a DNS CNAME to map a user to an optimal data center.
 However, some CDNs use Anycast IPs or direct A+AAAA responses from a delegated domain which hide the DNS chain.
-In other cases, websites use multiple CDNs to balance between vendors, which is hidden from the single-request pass of our crawler.
+In other cases, websites use multiple CDNs to balance between vendors, which is hidden from the single-request pass of our crawler
 - **Sampling bias:** HTTP Archive data reflects popular websites, potentially overrepresenting certain CDN providers
 - **Market share interpretation:** Our data shows CDN usage patterns among crawled sites, not true market distribution